thesafdari/safex/README.md

 # safex
 Safex is a SSRF detection and exploit  tool.with its can you detect and exploit faster  created by Milad Safdari

+# how to run it ?
+- Download github file
+- pip3 install requests
+- python3 safex.py
+- enter your targets direction with ./example/example/targets.txt
+- if you want you can give a custom parameters  by default has parameters
+- run it :)